onfido/onfido-sdk-ui/test/TESTING_GUIDELINES.md

 6. Bundler
     - `gem install bundler`
 7. Other
-    - Make sure you have at least READ access to `monster` repository on Onfido's Bitbucket (it will work only for Onfidoers)
+    - Make sure you have at least READ access to `monster` repository on Onfido's Gitlab (it will work only for Onfidoers)

 ### Test environment